coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 As many such appliance as necessary could be used, so it is not clear where the next bottleneck would appear.

 # Miscellaneous Issues and Details
 This section describes various processing details.

-## Persistence of Subjects

-In addition to computing the new subjects, the system can give information about how long those new subjects have existed in terms of the number of batches.
-This is given in the form of a list of the previous N batches that also match the new subject.

-Persistence of subjects is a significant consumer of CPU, bigger than the cost as the clustering itself.
-It can be turned on and off, but the effectiveness of turning it off is still to be determined.
-It's not clear that it affects throughput, which may be bottlenecked elsewhere.

 ## The Big Token Window

+The refreshing of the background word-frequency data structre is key to how subjects age out.

 Word distributions change thoughout the day and week.
 People don't Tweet the same things at breakfast on Monday that they do at 1:00 AM on Saturday.
-Also, the world turns, and while New Yorkers are getting up in the morning, people in Bejing are out for the evening.
+Also, the world turns, and while New Yorkers are getting up in the morning, people in Bejing are going out for the evening.

-Equally importantly, surges in usage continually adjust the current background frequencies.
+Equally importantly, surges in usage continually modify the current background frequencies.

-Note, these issues are best thought of in terms of the logical time in the Tweets, independently of the actual time to process.
+These issues are best thought of in terms of the logical time in the Tweets, independently of the actual time to process.
 In a live field, these are the same, but with stored data, processing can be considerably faster than logical time.

+The background frequencies would normally be calculated more frequently than the width of the window.
+The window might be from twenty minutes to an hour of the feed, while the refresh interval might be every five minutes.

+It is not the width of the window that ages subjects out.
+Consider that a sudden surge of usage of word w occurs at time t, and w is an unusual word (as is usually the case.)
+The word w and some others will be noticed as busywords, and Tweets will be identified in the first batch that w was busy in.
+Then the word frequency data structre gets recalculated five minutes later, and because of the surge, w in now in a higher frequency category where it no longer stands out.

+Or it might--if the surge is huge, it might be that in the next batch, its frequency exceeds it's new category by a wide enough margin to be noticed again.
+So as long as it's frequency continues to increase, it will keep getting noticed.
+If the frequency plateaus at a higher frequency class, it again drops from view.

 ### Word Distribution

 See "Zipf Distribution" in any reference for details.

-Consider that
+Consider that:
 - "Dog" is about the 1000th most common word, yet only 1/10,000 of words will be dog.
 - "Mirror" is the 3000th most common word, and only 3 words out of 100,000 will be mirror.
 - "Edge" is the 5000th most common word, and it appears only once in 100,000 words